MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-odbc.md

 **Working with SQL Server**

-In the section Some Quick Examples, we gave an example of extracting data from a SQL Server database using a connection string.
-We now show the same example, but instead of using a connection string, we use the server, dsn, user, and password arguments:
+The previous example showed the connection using a connection string.
+The next example shows how to pass connection information through server, dsn, user, and password arguments:

 	claimsSQL = "SELECT * FROM claims"
 	claimsDS2<- RxOdbcData(sqlQuery = claimsSQL,